-DHT Holdings - Looking At The Numbers.
+DHT Holdings: Looking At The Numbers

 Image: DHT Stallion from DHTankers.com corporate website

-This article is intended to follow up DHT Holdings And Crude Oil Storage by taking a closer look at the earnings report just released.
+This article is intended to follow up DHT Holdings And Crude Oil Storage, by taking a closer look at the earnings report just released.
 In it, we will look at gross revenues, expenses such as voyages, operations, and administrative, and reconcile net income by looking at component values of interest, taxes, gains and losses, and depreciation/amortization.
 Finally, we will discuss fleet availability and calculate Time Charter Equivalent rates.

-Backstory and Last Quarter
+Backstory And Last Quarter

-DHT last reported quarterly earnings February 5th, 2020 for Q4, 2019.
+DHT last reported quarterly earnings February 5th, 2020 for Q4 2019.
 The company had reported EPS of $0.52 on revenue of $191MM, and had just declared a $0.32 dividend.
 It was a nice surprise for shareholders compared to the minimal dividend the company had been paying since the beginning of 2017.

 As 2020 began, VLCC rates were in a slow decline from elevated levels relative to the volatile swings seen at the end of 2019.
 After reporting, those rates seemed to settle out in the high $20K to low $30K range before skyrocketing as we transitioned from Q1 to Q2.
 As a result, average rates across routes was higher than the spot time charter equivalent the company reported in Q4.